KCivilEnGI/Cartography_Final/README.md

 ## The purpose of each map
 ### Taiwan Public Transportation Infrastructure Map
 This map is the final project I did in the course.
 It integrates all the knowledge and concepts I learned through the semester, and it is more curated than other maps for the lab assignments.
+To view the map, click <a href='https://github.com/KCivilEnGI/Cartography_Gallery/blob/main/FinalProject_TaiwanPublicTransportation_KuangChengCheng.pdf'>here</a>

 ### Africa Map
 This map is used as a practice for us to deal with enormous symbols and labels.
 The goal of this task is to show reasonable clarity and style of design.
+It was created before the final project, so some styles, such as color hue and fonts, might not be as harmonious as other maps I made.
+To view the map, click <a href='https://github.com/KCivilEnGI/Cartography_Gallery/blob/main/Lab2_Africa_KuangChengCheng.pdf'>here</a>